mattsteadman/SICP/notes/Notes for 1.1.md

+#Chapter 1 Building Abstractions with Procedures#

+Computational **Process** - This is refers to the evolution of the execution of a procedure.

+**Program** or **Procedure** - A description of a process, or the rules that governs its evolution.

+**Interpreter** - Carries out the evolution of a process, or the execution of a procedure.

+**Procedures and Data** - Data is the *stuff* we want to manipulate, and procedures are descriptions of the rules for manipulating them.
+Even though procedures are implemented as data in lisp, they still might be different in some conceptions of computation.

+##1.1 The Elements of Programming##

+**Primitive Expressions** - The simplest entities that the language is concerned with.
+I believe that this is equivalent to **atomic symbols** in John McCathy's conception of Lisp.

+Scheme provides us with **means of combination** and **means of abstraction** to build and name (respectively) **compound elements** from primitive expressions.

+###1.1.1  Expressions###

+**Expression** - Anything that can be evaluated by an interpreter, e.g., `486`, `(print 9)`, `print`.

+**Primitive Procedure** - A procedure includes with the programming language.
+Primitive procedures are primitive expressions.

+**Combination** - A list of expressions delimited by parentheses.
+Members of the combinations are called **elements**.
+The leftmost element of a combination is called the **operator**, the remaining elements are called **operands**.
+The value of an operand is called the **argument** of the associated procedure.

+**Prefix Notation** - The convention of placing an operator to the left of all its operands.

+**Compound Expression** - An expression that is a combination of other expressions.

+**Nesting** - When a combination has one or more elements which are themselves combinations.

+**Pretty-printing** - When we write combinations such that there is a linebreak between adjacent operands, and operands of the same combination align vertically.

+A **name** identifies a **variable** whose **value** is some computational **object**.

+`define` is the operator that we use to name things.
+It is the simplest means of abstraction provided by scheme.

 ###1.1.3 Evaluating combinations###

 Elements of a combination are also called subexpressions.
 The two types of subexpressions are operators and operands.